BII-Lab/Yeti-Project/doc/Experiment-AlgRoll.md

 2. Wait 40 days.

-3. Use the new KSK to sign the zone.
-The old ZSK will be signed with the old and the new ZSK.
+3. Use the new KSK to sign the DNSSEC RRset.

 4. Wait 20 days.

 5. Set the "revoked" flag on the old KSK and place that into the DM synchronization repository.
-The ZSK will be signed with the old and the new KSK.
+The DNSKEY RRset will be signed with the old and the new KSK.

 6. Wait 10 days.